Galois coverings of Schreier graphs of groups generated by bounded automata: Preliminaries

-where $\psi_a$ is the identity permutation in $Sym(X)$ and $\psi_b = (0,~1) \in Sym(X).$} For generating automaton of Basilica group see \fref{Figure:basilica-aut:left}.
+where $\psi_a = \idperm$ and $\psi_b = (0,~1) \in Sym(X).$ \end{myexa} For generating automaton of Basilica group see Figure \ref{Figure:basilica-aut:left}.
 This group was introduced by R. Grigorchuk and A. {\.Z}uk \cite{grigorchuk2002torsion}.
-The Basilica group is related to the fractal called Basilica which is the Julia set of the polynomial $z^2-1$. \\ \\ The next section is devoted to {\it Schreier graphs} and {\it tile graphs} of {\it Self-similar groups generated by bounded automata.}
+The Basilica group is related to the fractal called Basilica which is the Julia set of the polynomial $z^2-1$.

+The next section is dedicated to Schreier graphs and Tile graphs of groups generated by bounded automata.